JuliaPlots/UnicodePlots.jl/README.md

 `UnicodePlots` is integrated in [`Plots`](https://github.com/JuliaPlots/Plots.jl) as a backend, with support for [layouts](https://docs.juliaplots.org/stable/generated/unicodeplots/#unicodeplots-ref17).

+Physical quantities of [`Unitful.jl`](https://github.com/PainterQubits/Unitful.jl) are supported on a subset of plotting methods.

 ## High-level Interface

 There are a couple of ways to generate typical plots without much verbosity.